-Day 1 (9th Aug '17) – left early for Mount Cedar Lodge and enjoy brekkie at Beans about Coffee in Riebeeck Kasteel.
-Being a holiday the place fileld up in like 5 nanno seconds.
-Their Special of the Day was quite intriguing.
+Day 1 (9th Aug ’17) – left early for Mount Cedar Lodge and enjoy brekkie at Beans about Coffee in Riebeeck Kasteel.
+With today being a holidayiday the place filled up in like 5 nanno seconds.

 We booked Kliphuis at Mount Ceder because it features a fireplace in the main bedroom – ideal warmer for winter nights in the Cederberg.

-We did however discover some very nice camping spots there which we will definately visit shortly.
+We did however discover some very nice camping spots at Mount Cedar which we will definately visit in the near future.
 It is miles from anybody and even your camping neighbour is some 200m away.

-Day 2 (10th Aug '17) – sees us leaving early after Ann made a humongous breakfast for me – just to help clear the head of the night before.
-We headed out for Cederberg Oasis for some lekka perculated coffee priced at R10 per cup.
-From there we took the back road to Wupperthal over Eselbank Pass and then right towards Calvinia.
+Day 2 (10th Aug ’17) – saw us leave early after Ann made a humongous breakfast for me – just to help clear the head of the night before.
+We headed out for Cederberg Oasis for some excellent perculated coffee priced at only R10 per cup.
+From there we took the back road to Wupperthal over Eselbank Pass and then towards Calvinia.

-Eselbank Pass to Wupperthal was most enjoyable (for me that is) and next time I'll drive from Wupperthal to Eselbank (the opposite direction) as that could be challenging.
-Destruction of the massive fire of December last year is still very evident so the landcsape did not have much to offer other than to be glad you were not caught up in it.
+Eselbank Pass to Wupperthal was most enjoyable (for me that is) and next time I’ll drive from Wupperthal to Eselbank (the opposite direction) as that could be challenging.
+Destruction due to the massive fire of December last year is still very evident so the landcsape did not have much to offer.

 Day 3 – 4.
-The trek from Calvina to Holhoed Guest Farm via the P2279 and driving through 4 passes will be the highlight of this trip.
+The trek from Calvina to Holhoed Guest Farm via the P2279 and driving through 4 passes wass the highlight of this trip.
 The first pass is Keiskie se Poort, then Kareehoutrivier Poort followed by Perseshoogte and finally Oupoort Pass on the R354.
 Big was the dissappointment as Keiskie se Poort was the only real pass – we passed through the other two without realising it.
 Road signs are non-existent and even the navigation instruments got confused with the Garmin saying turn left at the intersection whilst the Jeep’s SatNav said turn left.
 Eenie-meenie-miney-mo and I banged left becasue that is what the gutfeel said – and the Mrs.